 - People-pet personality and attitudes towards pets.

-- Emotional Intelligence in chimpanzees.
+- Emotional perception in chimpanzees.

 - Chimpanzee personality traits and neurodevelopmental disorders.